 - 1. For each windmill, cut two 14cm squares, one red and one blue.
-Glue back to back and leave to dry. - 2.
+Glue back-to-back and leave to dry. - 2.
 Draw diagonal lines from corner to corner and make a 5cm cut along each line. - 3.
 Fold every other point towards the centre and glue in place. - 4.
 Fix the windmill to a straw with a drawing pin, gluing a bead over the point.

-Now all there is left to do is to have fun!
 Spin your paper windmills as fast as you can and see which is fastest!
 The trick is to not fasten the pin tack too tightly to allow plenty of room to move round the bar.